fjfricke/framework-of-thoughts/examples/sorting/README.md

 The `programs` folder contains the code for the different prompting strategies that are used to solve the Sorting dataset.
 I.e. IO, CoT, ToT and GoT.

-## Execution

-To run ProbTree on one example, please refer to the `main.py` file.
-To run a dataset evaluation on ToT, please refer to the `tot_dataset_evaluation.py` file.

 ## Output
 The results of the dataset evaluation as well as the cache are saved in the `output` folder.